Hitman 2 - Initial Impressions (Killing Time part 2)

 Not sure if priest is friend or if I need to kill him...

 In some ways, Hitman 2 strays from the Hitman path by giving Agent 47 more of a reason to kill people than just financial gain, or his instinctual predilection for murder.
-This is a something of a problem to me, because it tries to make him into a hero a by giving him this ransom business.
+This is something of a problem to me because it tries to make him into a hero by giving him this ransom business.
 It's fine if he's conflicted about the murders, and it's good that the game penalizes players for killing innocents, but a heartless clone of a hitman shouldn't overstep the boundaries of an anti-hero format.
 We're certainly allowed to care, but not allowed to forget that he's a killer, like Jean Reno in The Professional.

 Agent 47 also has a lot of dialogue in the opening chapter about his regrets, which are actually supposed to be honest.
 I had trouble buying it, personally.
 The whole time 47 was interacting with the priest, talking about how he was a bad man with a violent past that he wanted to escape, and how the priest mentioned he donated all his money to the church, I wondered if it was an elaborate set-up to kill the priest.
 Maybe that's what the whole game is, but I'll never know because I won't finish it.

 Hitman 2, while a significant improvement over Hitman: Codename 47, is still a temperamental stealth game with some strict paths to follow.
 While in the original game, there were only specific set-pieces and moments in which a disguise would help, Hitman 2 at least makes more use of the incognito mechanics.
 It may be common sense, but to gain access to the various restricted areas of a level without raising much suspicion, you need to obtain a disguise.
 This is usually done by finding clothes in closets or lockers, or from the various other people walking around the level.
-Guards and other NPCs may be suspicious of you as you walk around in these disguises, but they won't outright kill or you kick you out like they would if you wore your hitman suit, unless they catch you doing something.
-It's the first (or second) game to require players to make consistent and proper use of the "hiding in plain-sight" mechanic.
+Guards and other NPCs may be suspicious of you as you walk around in these disguises, but they won't outright kill or kick you out like they would if you wore your hitman suit, unless they catch you doing something.
+It's the first (or second) game to require players to make consistent and proper use of the "hiding in plain sight" mechanic.

 hitman2-2016-09-30-22-12-04-905-1038x576.png

 Despite the fact that you now have different methods of getting to your targets, the ways in which you kill the targets are still somewhat limited.
 The Rambo run-and-gun method is always an option, though not recommended since health is a finite resource and enemy guards will kill you quickly.
 Plus, you also run the risk of scaring off your target before you can kill him if there's too much of a commotion.
-Usually, you want to utilize the tools provided, like hiding a weapon in a present, or pouring poison into some food and dressing as a chef.
-Usually there's only about 2 or 3 of these options available per level and utilizing them properly can be the main challenge.
+Usually, you want to utilize the tools provided, like hiding a weapon in a present or pouring poison into some food and dressing as a chef.
+Usually, there are only about 2 or 3 of these options available per level, and utilizing them properly can be the main challenge.
 At some point (aka Blood Money) the developers realized that this specific part of the mechanics is what makes the Hitman games so fun, so they added more and more methods to achieving your goal.
 In Hitman 2, however, your options are still quite limited.
 The maps are also pretty bare-bones and still reminiscent of the purgatory maps of Hitman: Codename 47.

 The potential of the Hitman series becomes more visible with Hitman 2.
 The gameplay mechanics are improved to accommodate the type of gameplay most people expect from the series.
 Agent 47, while still stiff, controls a lot better.
 Plus, the production quality of the game is a huge leap forward with better voice-acting and better graphics.
 Yet, the game still feels very limited, the AI is too paranoid and scripted, and the levels themselves are still rather basic.
 Considering how it also took a fair amount of tweaking to even get the game to work, I say it's not worth your time.